DudusB/voxdeveloper-wordpress-plugin-table-import/README.md

 - import of table from one url
 - displays fields:
     1. name
     2. status_id as (Dostępny, Rezerwacja, Sprzedane)
     3. area
     4. price
     5. card_link
 - custom .css
+- data is automatically cached for one hour and then refreshed
+- data can be manually imported in setting pressing on refresh data

 Preview of published table and setting page: